 Nothing earlier in Mark prepares the reader for a scene where Jesus confers teaching authority and responsibility exclusively on his disciples, especially as regards Gentiles.
 Mark‘s Jesus has already specifically commissioned a preacher in the heavily Gentile Decapolis region, a preacher who evidently enjoys some effectiveness (5:19-20).
 Earlier Mark also shows much awareness of Paul, a non-disciple with his own claims to helping spread the Word, especially among Gentiles, independently of the disciples’ commission.

 Later Gospels are also relevant to the ending–of-Mark problem.
 A familiar academic summation of the longer ending as a supposed unit is that most of its contents are related to incidents and concerns that appear in later Gospels.

 Maybe the author of 16:9-14 did mine later Gospels for specific incidents whose outlines would fit well into the overall design of Mark.
 If so, then that would tell against authenticity.
 Nevertheless, the author of 16:15-20 plainly didn’t proceed that way, thus furnishing a basis to question whether the same author wrote both parts.
-That is, a further basis beyond the lack of affirmative evidence to support the hypothesis that one single author wrote both.
+That is, a further basis beyond the lack of affirmative evidence that one single author wrote both.

 The image depicts Mark 16:10-11, Mary Magdalene meeting with the eleven remaining male apostles.
 It is an anonymous illumination on parchment from the 12th Century, St. Albans Psalter, Church of St Godehard, Hildesheim.